 Learning Pyramid

-The Pyramid
+The Learning Pyramid

 There are various methods a learner can engage in which will allow them to learn information at various percentages of retention.
-The Learning Pyramid, researched and created by the National Laboratories in Betel, Maine, illustrates the percentage of learner recall that is associated with various approaches.
+The Learning Pyramid, researched and created by the National training Laboratories in Betel, Maine, illustrates the percentage of learner recall that is associated with various approaches.
 The first four levels (lecture, reading, audio visual and demonstration) are passive learning methods.
 In contrast, the bottom three levels (discussion group, practice by doing and teach others are participatory (active) learning methods.
-The Learning Pyramid clearly illustrates that active participation in the results in a higher retention of learning.
+The Learning Pyramid clearly illustrates that active participation in the learning process results in a higher retention of learning.

 Learning Pyramid